 Programs in some colleges/schools require the hiring of faculty who have substantial expertise as professionals and practitioners outside the sphere of academe.
 These are referred to as clinical faculty.
-Upon the recommendation of the department faculty, department Chair and the Dean, faculty may be appointed, fulltime, to one of the three ranks within the clinical faculty appointment (Clinical Professor, Clinical Associate Professor, or Clinical Assistant Professor).
+Upon the recommendation of the department faculty, department Chair and the Dean, faculty may be appointed, full-time, to one of the three ranks within the clinical faculty appointment (Clinical Professor, Clinical Associate Professor, or Clinical Assistant Professor).
 The appropriate rank will be assigned by the Dean, in consultation with the search committee and/or department Chair.
 Specific guidelines for procedures of appointment are developed in the college/school and are approved by the Provost.

 Depending on programmatic need (including budgetary considerations) and performances, these positions may be reappointed to an unlimited number of consecutive terms.
 Terms may range from 1-5 years.
-These positions are non-tenure-track and are not eligible for tenure.